matter-labs/zksync/docs/upgrade_mechanism.md

 5. Wait until all open priority operations will be processed.
 6. Call `finishUpgrade` with needed targets initialization parameters.

-**NOTE:** In case of some error or bug in code, there is an option to cancel the upgrade before finishing.
+**NOTE:** In case of some error or bug in code, there is an option to cancel the upgrade before finishing by calling `cancelUpgrade` function.

 ## Current Franklin contract upgrade specification or "How notice period works"